pulzze/autoflow-documentation/docs/ids/action-data-json-encode/fields/data.md

-write here data to encode
+Any value to be encoded into JSON.